RockyJBL/Tailsitter-hovering-dataset/README.md

 # Tail-sitter-dataset
 ## Introduction
 This dataset is gathered for quadrotor tail-sitter UAV system identification and modeling by PolyU MAV/UAV Lab.
+Various operating conditions are recorded during the UAV hovering phase.<br />
 Format: MATLAB.mat file

 ## Hardware